 So who is Wapuu?
 Understandably he came from Japan.
-When Co-Founder Matt Mullenweg visited the Japanese WordPress community in 2009 and they asked could they create a mascot – Matt agreed, but in the true spirit of WordPress, it had to be under the GPL licence and Open Source.
+When Co-Founder Matt Mullenweg visited the Japanese WordPress community in 2009, and they asked whether they could create a mascot – Matt agreed, but in the true spirit of WordPress, it had to be under the GPL licence and Open Source.
 All original credit goes to illustrator Kazuko Kaneuchi.
 Since then, Wapuu has often been the mascot of many WordCamps & he has started to represent many countries, so to me, it was a great honour to make one!

 As Mancunians, what is more fitting than a bee?
-Did you know that the worker bee represents the hardworking spirit of the industrial North.
+Dd, you know that the worker bee represents the hardworking spirit of the industrial North.
 You can find it on our lamp posts and all around the city.
 It’s even on the town hall floor.
 In 2018 We had a trail of bee monuments around the city that some might recall.